Code-Institute-Submissions/ci-interactive-project2/README.md

 + Functionality for the series chart:
     * When hover at specific points on the any line in the series chart, a dot will appear along with 2 dotted lines that projects onto the y and x axis.
 A tooltip will appear to show the date, time and value of the specific point.
     * When the mouse hovers over a specific legend, the line that corresponds to the selected legend will show while the other lines will fade.
 4. The project is tested on 2 different browser types mainly (Chrome and Firefox).
+It is also tested on the Iphone XS.
+From the internal browser developer interface, toggle device toolbar is selected for different screen sizes to manually view and test the mobile responsiveness.
+The list of toggle devices screen tested using the browser developer interface are :
+    * Pixel 2 and 2XL
+    * IPhone 5
+    * IPhone 6/7/8 and 6/7/8 Plus
+    * Ipad and Ipad Pro
+    * Nexus 6 and Nexus 7
+    * My Laptop (Width 2880)
+    * Laptop with HiDPI Screen (Width 1440)

 ### Forms
 + Household Expenditure Form Behaviour: